 SUBMISSION OF MANUSCRIPTS

-When submitting the first manuscript, the author should check for similarity using the KCI similarity checking service or Turnitin software and submit the report in PDF format.
+When submitting a manuscript, the author should check for similarity using the KCI similarity checking service or Turnitin software and submit the report in PDF format.

 STYLE OF THE MANUSCRIPT

 ||The Journal uses US spelling and authors should therefore follow the latest edition of the Merriam-Webster's Collegiate Dictionary.

 ||In general, terms should not be abbreviated unless they are used repeatedly and the abbreviation is helpful to the reader.
 Initially use the term in full, followed by the abbreviation in parentheses.
 Thereafter use the abbreviation only.
 For example World Trade Organization (WTO).

 ||The Journal does not accept color figures.
 Figures should be submitted in black and white only.

 PARTS OF THE MANUSCRIPT

 Manuscripts should not exceed 40 pages (or approximately 12,000 words) including citations, footnotes, references, tables and figures.
 They must be typewritten, double-spaced, with a 12-point New Times Roman font and in a Microsoft Word file.
 References should be placed at the end of the manuscript.
 The style of the text, citations, footnotes, and references must conform to the following format.
 Also include in your submission an author's biography (less than 100 words), an abstract (200-250 words), and relevant keywords.

 Citations should be indicated with the author's last name followed by their first, year of publication, and page number(s), all given in parentheses in the text.

 (Waltz 1979; Mearsheimer 2001)